ForgeRock/exampleOAuth2Clients/openidm-ui-enduser-jso/README.md

     <!-- JSO: signing out: end -->
     ```

-    A similar implementation can be executed in your own SPA by reusing sections of the code marked with the example-specific comments.
+    A similar implementation can be included in your own SPA by reusing sections of the code marked with the example-specific comments.

 ## License